"An idea is salvation by imagination" - Frank Lloyd Wright

 As creative people we want to invest our time to build good products, good businesses, and to improve the world.
 We recognize that the discipline of product development is a creative process that requires the coordination of multiple specialist.
 It is an artform that must be practiced in much the same way as a martial art.
 It requires knowledge across a variety of skill set.

-The Ministry of Product is an Idea Society whose mission is to enable creative people to turn ideas into profitable products.
+The Idea Society's mission is to enable creative people to turn ideas into profitable products.

 Our vision is for contributors to invest their time in the most efficient way to build the most valuable products possible.
 The goal is that the contributors would then collect a monthly dividend based on the efforts they contributed earlier in the life of the product.
 If the product is sold later than the profits from the sale are distributed by percent to the members.